Chicken Pumpkin Chili (in Crockpot)

 - Once the beeper goes off, let the Instant Pot manually release for 15 minutes.

-Whether you make pumpkin chili in the slow cooker or instant pot, you may have extra to store or freeze.
+Whether you make ground chicken chili in the crockpot or instant pot, you may have extra to store or freeze.

-We love to freeze food and have it on hand for a postpartum meal plan or even for easy freezable toddler meals you can just reheat.
+We love to freeze food and have it on hand for a postpartum meal plan or even for easy, freezable toddler meals you can just reheat when you have zero energy to feed them.

 - First, let your chili completely cool.

-- Once it’s cooled, you can parsel it out and store it in any type of freezer-friendly container you desire.
+- Once it’s cooled, you can parsel it out and store it in any type of freezer bag or freezer-friendly container you desire.
 Stasher bags, reusable silicone bags or upright containers to save space.

 - When ready to eat it, you can thaw it in the fridge overnight or for up to 12-16 hours.
 You can also thaw it in water, either in the sink or a large pot.
 If you’re in a rush, you can also pour it in a microwave safe bowl and microwave it.

-I brought this to the tailgate last weekend along with these bacon wrapped sweet potatoes and both were a huge hit, which confirmed that I needed to share it on the blog.
+I brought this to the tailgate last weekend along with bacon wrapped sweetpotatoes and both were a huge hit!

 Chicken Pumpkin Chili